 – Observe each interventionist at least twice per month

-A Master Coach is a content expert contracted with MEC to provide program support to multiple schools and ensure high fidelity to MEC intervention programs.
-A Master Coach will
+A Coaching Specialist is a content expert contracted with MEC to provide program support to multiple schools and ensure high fidelity to MEC intervention programs.
+A Coaching Specialist will

 – Provide on-site coaching support to Internal Coach and interventionists